 All staff at Brighton Hill Community School aim to help students take responsibility for their own behaviour.
 We do this through a combination of approaches, which include:

-Situations where appropriate physical restraint would be deemed reasonable include:
+Situations where appropriate physical intervention and/or restraint would be deemed reasonable include:

-Physical restraint can take several forms.
-It might involve staff in:
+Physical intervention can take several forms.
+It might involve staff in the following appropriate actions: